Building a sales or marketing funnel from scratch can feel overwhelming.

 Step 3: Find Their Traffic Sources

-This will help you understand how they’re attracting visitors and which channels are working best for them.
+This will help you understand how theyโre attracting visitors and which channels are working best for them.
+Many marketers also use a residential proxy network when collecting large-scale competitor and SERP data to avoid request blocking and improve accuracy.

 This is where tools like Ahrefs come in handy.

-It’s an all-in-one SEO tool that lets you analyze competitors, uncover keyword opportunities, and track website performance.
+Itโs an all-in-one SEO tool that helps you analyze competitors, uncover keyword opportunities, perform keyword tracking, and measure overall website performance.

-1. Copy the link of a competitor’s website.
+- Copy the link of a competitorโs website.

 There are more tools